Financial information, volunteer time contribution and other information

 TFAO's website was built largely through the efforts of numerous volunteers over many years.
 To learn more about TFAO's volunteer opportunities please click here.
 Since TFAO's inception, one individual has continuously served as director, providing overall management and leadership on a volunteer basis.
 The following paragraphs explain the tasks and estimated time requirements of the director.

-TFAO's online Catalogues, National Calendar of Art Exhibitions, Resource Library and Reports and Studies are the most important service features which TFAO intends to be preserved and enhanced by an acquirer.
-The management of these functions presently requires the following estimated monthly average minimum time commitment:
+TFAO's online Topics in American Art, other Catalogues, National Calendar of Art Exhibitions and Reports and Studies are the most important service features performed by volunteers.
+Core functions, as of 5/17, require the following estimated monthly average time commitment:

-In addition, there are ancillary monthly time requirements on the part of the director.
+In addition, there are ancillary annual time requirements on the part of the director.
 Following are the major components: